Describe the features of a wave in terms of wavefront, wavelength, frequency, crest (peak), trough, amplitude and wave speed

 —

-Line joining points of equal phase, perpendicular to direction of travel
+Imaginary line/surface joining points of equal phase; perpendicular to propagation for transverse waves

 —